fragcolor-xyz/shards/docs/docs/learn/fragnova-network/index.md

 ![](assets/fragnova.png){: style="height:225px;width:225px"}

-# The Fragnovan Network
+# The Fragnova Network

-The Fragnovan Network is a *fully decentralized blockchain* that allows game and application creators to *create and monetize their creations*.
+The Fragnova Network is a *fully decentralized blockchain* that allows game and application creators to *create and monetize their creations*.

 Furthermore, the Fragnova Blockchain has been designed to allow creators to seamlessly integrate other user's creations in their own works - promoting collaboration amongst creators.